madil002/ecs-threat-composer/README.md

 # 🚀 AWS Threat Composer Deployment via ECS & Terraform

 ## Project Overview
-This project deploys the **Amazon Threat Composer Tool**, an open-source application for threat modeling and security assessment, onto **AWS ECS (Fargate)** using **Terraform**.
-The infrastructure is fully automated with modular Terraform code and deployed through **GitHub Actions** CI/CD pipelines.
-The solution provisions a secure and scalable architecture, including **VPC networking**, **Application Load Balancer with HTTPS via ACM**, **Route 53 DNS configuration**, and a container image hosted in **Amazon ECR**.
-With a single workflow, the application can be built, scanned for vulnerabilities, deployed, and made accessible via a custom domain over HTTPS.
+This project deploys the Amazon **Threat Composer Tool**, an open-source application for threat modeling and security assessment, onto **AWS ECS (Fargate)** using **Terraform**.
+The deployment is designed to be fully automated, leveraging modular Terraform code to provision all necessary infrastructure components.
+Infrastructure changes and application deployments are managed through **GitHub Actions CI/CD pipelines**, ensuring consistency, repeatability, and minimal manual intervention.

+The solution provisions a secure and scalable cloud environment, including **VPC networking**, an **Application Load Balancer** with **HTTPS via ACM**, **Route 53** DNS records, and a container image hosted in **Amazon ECR**.
+With a single workflow, the application can be built, scanned for vulnerabilities, deployed, and made accessible via a custom domain over HTTPS — delivering a ready-to-use threat modeling platform in minutes.
 ## 🏗️ Architecture Diagram:

 <p align="center">